This post contains affiliate links.

 Who is the RWR Book Club for?

-This book club is perfect for women (especially over 40), folks in midlife, and anyone tired of dieting who wants to embrace body respect, intuitive eating, and self-compassion.
-Whether you’re new to the non-diet space or have been on this journey for a while, you’re welcome here.
+This book club is perfect for anyone tired of dieting who wants to embrace body respect, intuitive eating, and self-compassion.
+Whether you’re new to the anti-diet space or have been on this journey for a while, you’re welcome here.

 Absolutely not!
-The book club is designed for beginners and veterans alike.
-We break down complex ideas into simple, relatable discussions.
+The book club is designed for anyone who wants to deepen their understanding of how to life a life without restriction.
 It’s a safe space to learn, ask questions, and share your thoughts without judgment.

 How does the RWR Book Club work?